demyanovs/go-patterns/questions/ROADMAP.md

 # Scheduler https://www.ardanlabs.com/blog/2018/08/scheduling-in-go-part1.html
     GMP model.
     P - Virtual Cores
     M - Machine.
-OS Thread, is assigned to a P. Managed by OS, OS is responsible for placing the Tread on a core.
+OS Thread, is assigned to a P. Managed by OS, OS is responsible for placing the Thread on a core.
     G - Goroutine.
 Every Go programm is also givent an initial Gourotine (G).
         Gourintes are application level threads.
 They are managed by the Go runtime.
 G are context-switched on and off an M.
         GRQ (Global Run Queue) / LRQ